Location: Pic Island, Lake Superior

 See Trip Ideas

 The Group of Seven was a community of Canadian artists in the early 20th century who connected with the country’s rugged environment through a unique style of landscape painting.
 The group was comprised of Lawren Harris, J.E.H.
 MacDonald, Arthur Lismer, Frederick Varley, Frank Johnston, Franklin Carmichael and A.Y.
-Jackson, along with associated artists, most notably Tom Thompson.
+Jackson, along with associated artists, most notably Tom Thomson.
 The work of the Group of Seven has come to represent a distinct, globally recognized, Canadian artistic identity.

 Discover more ways to channel the artist in you and plan your own Group of Seven inspired adventure.
 Art lovers and outdoor enthusiasts alike are invited to visit some of the iconic locations and landscapes that inspired these artists of the past along these discovery routes.